-The manual can guide final stabilization steps (like criteria for seeding and mulching) to ensure you meet the permit's termination requirements.
+The manual can guide final stabilization steps (like criteria for seeding and mulching) to ensure permit termination requirements are met.

 Consistently referring to the manual helps maintain compliance momentum throughout the project lifecycle, rather than treating stormwater control as a one-time task, it becomes an integrated process.
-By using the manual proactively, project teams can catch and fix issues early (often preventing formal violations) and ensure that the construction site leaves behind minimal environmental impact.
+By using the manual proactively, project teams can catch and fix issues early (often preventing formal violations) and ensure that the construction site has minimal environmental impact.